A Guide to Aging in Place

 - Flooring—Slip-resistant floor tiles make everyone’s time in the bathroom safer.

-- Toilets—A seat extender on a standard toilet makes it easier for people with mobility problems to use.
+- Aging in place toilets—A seat extender on a standard toilet makes it easier for people with mobility problems to use.
 New toilets should be listed as compliant with the requirements of the American with Disabilities Act.

 - Sinks—Wall-hung sinks allow someone in a wheelchair to roll right up to basin.
 Kammi designed a bathroom with double sinks.
 One has a vanity beneath it; the other is open with a removable panel so that someone in a wheelchair can use it easily.
 When it is not in use an attractive bench sits in front of the sink, “making it look like a choice to have the bench under the sink cabinet,” she said.